Code-Cecilia/BotMan.py-legacy/README.md

-#  BotMan - A Discord bot made with 💖and Python.
+A Discord bot made with 💖and Python.

 ![BotMan Wallpaer Logo thing](./images/botman_logo.png)
 ###### If for some reason you wanted a low-effort BotMan wallpaper, you're welcome.